raygesualdo/raygesualdo.com/content/posts/lessons-learned-my-first-time-travelling-to-speak-at-a-conference/index.md

 **Spend time with the other speakers/attendees**

 Fair warning, I'm an extrovert.
-For all my introverts out there, this may be a little more taxing, espeically after a full day of being around/speaking with people, so your mileage may vary.
+For all my introverts out there, this may be a little more taxing, especially after a full day of being around/speaking with people, so your mileage may vary.
 I will simply say that the people I met and the friends I reconnected with made the conference worth going to.
 [After all, code is ephemeral.
 People are not.](https://twitter.com/jennschiffer/status/600109116019838976)

 **Get food recommendations from locals**